datacommonsorg/docsite/custom_dc/build_image.md

    Rather than developing on this default branch, we recommend that you create another branch, as described in the next step.

 #### Create a remote and sync a local branch to the stable branch
-This procedure assumes that you are using Github and have already created a forked repo of `datacommonsorg/website`.
+This procedure assumes that you are using Github.

-1. From the `website` or other directory where you have cloned the code, create a remote that points to your fork, and only uses the stable branch:
+1. From the `website` or other directory where you have cloned the code, create a remote that points to the Data Commons repo, and only uses the stable branch:
    <pre>
-   git remote add -t customdc_stable <var>REMOTE_NAME</var> <var>FORK_URL</var>
+   git remote add -t customdc_stable <var>REMOTE_NAME</var> https://github.com/datacommonsorg/website
    </pre>
 1. Create a new branch synced to the stable branch:
    <pre>